w3c/webextensions/proposals/proposal-extension-self-management-events.md

 ### Schema
 ### Current Behavior
-- `chrome.management.onDisabled` and `chrome.management.onUninstalled` require "management" permission
+- `browser.management.onDisabled` and `browser.management.onUninstalled` require "management" permission
 - This permission is meant for managing other extensions
 - Extensions cannot track their own state changes without this broad permission